-If the target is a composite nucleus and the transferred energy $\nu$ is greater than the nuclear binding energy, but still small enough to not resolve the quarks or excite a nucleon, the scattering looses nuclear coherence.
-For example, the lepton may scatter elastically on one of the nucleons, and the nucleus breaks.
-This is the quasi-elastic scattering.
-Its threshold with respect to the elastic peak equals the nuclear binding energy (2.224 MeV for the deuteron, 5.49 MeV for the He two-body breakup and 7.72 MeV for its three-body breakup).
-Contrary to elastic scattering, the nucleons are not at rest in the laboratory frame since they are restricted to the nuclear volume.
-This Fermi motion causes a Doppler-type broadening of the quasi-elastic peak around the breakup energy plus $Q^2/(2M)$ , the energy transferred in the case of elastic scattering off a free nucleon.
-The cross-section shape is nearly Gaussian with a width of about 50 MeV (deuteron) or 100 MeV ( $^3$ He).
-This simple description where the nucleon is assumed to be virtually free (Fermi gas model) provides a qualitative description of the the cross-section, but it does not predict the transverse and longitudinal components of the cross-section nor the distortions of its Gaussian shape.
+If the target is a composite nucleus and the transferred energy ν is greater than the nuclear binding energy, but still small enough to not resolve the quarks or excite a nucleon, the scattering loses nuclear coherence.
+For example, the lepton may scatter elastically on one of the nucleons, and the target nucleus breaks.
+This is quasi-elastic scattering.
+Its threshold with respect to the elastic peak equals the nuclear binding energy (2.224 MeV for the deuteron, 5.49 MeV for the 3He two-body breakup and 7.72 MeV for its three-body breakup).
+Unlike elastic scattering, the nucleons are not at rest in the laboratory frame since they are restricted to the nuclear volume.
+This Fermi motion causes a Doppler-type broadening of the quasi-elastic peak around the breakup energy plus $Q^2/(2M)$, the energy transfer in elastic scattering off a free nucleon.
+The cross-section shape is nearly Gaussian with a width of about 50 MeV (deuteron) or 100 MeV (3 He).
+This model where the nucleon is assumed to be virtually free (Fermi gas model) provides a qualitative description of the the cross-section, but it does not predict the transverse and longitudinal components of the cross-section, nor the distortions of its Gaussian shape.
 To account for this, the approximation of free nucleons is abandoned and a model for the nucleon-nucleon interaction is introduced.
 The simplest implementation is via the "Plane Wave Impulse Approximation" (PWIA), where the initial and final particles (the lepton and nucleons) are described by plane waves in a mean field.
-In this approach, the momentum of the nucleon absorbing the virtual photon is not changed by the mean field: all nucleons are quasi-free and therefore on their mass-shell.
-Other nucleons are passive spectators of the reaction.
+In this approach, all nucleons are quasi-free and therefore on their mass-shell, including the nucleon absorbing the virtual photon whose momentum is not changed by the mean field.
+The other nucleons are passive spectators of the reaction.
 The nucleon momentum distribution is given by the spectral function P(k, E).
-In the PWIA hypothesis, the nuclear and hadronic tensors are thus related by:
+Thus, the PWIA hypothesis enables the nuclear tensor to be expressed from the hadronic ones.

-$$W{\mu\nu}^{A}(\overrightarrow{q}) = \int d^3k \, dE \, P(k,E) \, \frac{M}{E_k} \, W{\mu\nu}(\widetilde{k},q)$$ where $E_k$ is the energy of the nucleon after it has absorbed the photon.
 The PWIA model can be improved by accounting for 1) Coulomb corrections on the lepton lines which distort the lepton plane waves.
-This corrects for the long distance electromagnetic interactions between the lepton and the nucleus which interaction is no longer approximated by a single hard photon exchange; 2) Final state interactions between the nucleon absorbing the hard photon and the nuclear debris; 3) Exchange of mesons between the nucleons (meson exchange currents) which is dominated by one pion exchange; and 4) Intermediate excited nucleonic configurations such as the Delta-isobar contribution.
+This corrects for the long distance electromagnetic interactions between the lepton and the nucleus whose interaction is no longer approximated by a single hard photon exchange; 2) Final state interactions between the nucleon absorbing the hard photon and the nuclear debris; 3) Exchange of mesons between the nucleons (meson exchange currents) which is dominated by one pion exchange; and 4) Intermediate excited nucleon configurations such as the Delta-isobar contribution.